 No, TOEFL is not mandatory with the application.
-Only selected candidates will be required to take the TOEFL.
+The Duolingo Test of English will be required from all the shortlisted candidates.

 Are there any other exam requirements?

-Only the GRE and TOEFL are scholarship requirements.
+Only the GRE and Duolingo Test of English are scholarship requirements.
 Even business applicants should plan to take the general GRE.
 If selected, they may be asked to take the GMAT.
 Physics, Mathematics and Chemistry applicants will be advised to take a GRE Subject Test after they are actually selected for the scholarship.